Foha2001/tunisianfirms/README.md

 #> 6 2019-01-03 SAH DA 1/14 25 0.01
 ```

-You'll still need to render `README.Rmd` regularly, to keep `README.md` up-to-date.

-You can also embed plots, for example:

     #> √ Saving 'sample_data' to 'data/sample_data.rda'
     #> * Document your data (see 'https://r-pkgs.org/data.html')

 <img src="man/figures/README-pressure-1.png" width="100%" />

-In that case, don't forget to commit and push the resulting figure files, so they display on GitHub!